DaltonDev/PWA/README.md

+Skip the second to last commit since its breaks the loading on mobile

 ### Car Deals Progressive Web App

 This project is a "Car Deals" website with the best car deals on the web!